VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 for persisting the aggregate and publishing any events raised by the aggregate on the event bus, all as part of a transaction.

+**CarlosPersona:** The team later discovered an issue with this when they tried to use Windows Azure Service Bus as the messaging infrastructure.
+Windows Azure Service Bus does support distributed transactions with databases.
+For a discussion of this issue, see [Preparing for the V1 Release][j_chapter5] later in this guide.

 The only event subscriber in the reservations bounded context is the **RegistrationProcess** class.
 Its router subscribes to the event bus to handle specific events as shown in the following code sample from the